cedricyx/medimind/README.md

 Simplify medication management through easy and simple UI using visual aids

 Reduce anxiety and stress about when and how to take medicine

+run this code when you want to change app icon: flutter pub run flutter_launcher_icons